dmadon/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  No installation required, this is a web application
+  To use this project, please make sure you have installed node.js on your computer.
+Navigate to the repository in the command line and run npm install to install the required dependencies.
+Once all dependencies have been installed, simply  run 'node index.js' in the command line.

   ## Usage
-  Visit the deployed application and complete the form to get started
+  Use this project to automatically generate a pre-styled README.md file for your repositories.

   ## Contributing
-  If you would like to contribute, please fork the repository and submit a pull request with your updates
+  If you would like to contribute to this project, you may fork the github repository (github.com/dmadon/readme-generator).
+After you have made improvements, submit a pull request for approval.

   ## Tests
-  Go to the website and give it a try!
+  Run this application from the command line and test the results.

   ## License